abdelrahman-0/Feature-Map-Visualizer/README.md

 # Feature-Map-Visualizer
-In order to obtain an image that can maximize a certain feature map in a CNN, an three-channel input noise image is optimized with respect to the feature map of interest.
+In order to obtain an image that maximizes a particular feature map in a CNN, a three-channel input noise image is optimized with respect to the feature map of interest.

 <img src="optimization_process.gif" width="350">